Nadim147c/Nadim147c/README.md

 ### ohh, Hi

-- I'm lazy, love to waste time, not good add coding. :p
+- I'm lazy, love to waste time, not good at coding. :p